Joe Iaciofano: Banbury United (loan)

 Iaciofano was loaned to Southern Premier Division Central club Banbury United on 26 February 2019.
 Iaciofano made his first appearance in a 1–1 draw against Redditch United and he scored his first goal in a 2–1 win over Needham Market.

 He was one of 8 players released by Northampton at the end of the 2018–19 season; a further 3 were placed for sale.

 St Albans City

 On 12 July 2019, Iaciofano joined National League South club St Albans City.
 He made his first appearance against Chippenham Town.
 On 6 August 2019, he scored his first goal for the Saints in a 1–1 draw against Dartford.

 Havant & Waterlooville

 After being joint winner of the Golden Boot in the 2019–20 season, Iaciofano joined Havant & Waterlooville.

 Oxford City

 In June 2021, Iaciofano joined National League South side Oxford City, after fellow striker James Roberts had gone the opposite direction.

+In March 2023, he returned to Banbury United on an initial one-month loan, his second loan spell with the club across his career.

+Hemel Hempstead Town

+On 30 June 2023, Iaciofano returned to the National League South following Oxford City's promotion, signing for Hemel Hempstead Town.

+On 28 February 2025, he joined Hampton & Richmond Borough on loan, before returning to his home club for the last three games of the season.

+Royston Town

+On 5 July 2025, Iaciofano joined Southern League Premier Division Central side Royston Town.